-But holding your ceremony outside will present some challenges that indoor nuptials won’t.
+But holding your ceremony outside may present some challenges that indoor nuptials won’t.
 Here are three things you must keep in mind when booking an outdoor venue.

-Holding your nuptials in the middle of the day, when the sun is highest in the sky, can mean unflattering light and harsh shadows – so if this time is your only option, seek out an area of open shade for your ceremony, or create your own shade with a marquee.
+Holding your nuptials in the middle of the day, when the sun is highest in the sky, can mean unflattering light, squinting eyes and harsh shadows – so if this time is your only option, seek out an area of open shade for your ceremony, or create your own shade with a marquee.

-Catering for your guests’ comfort starts with ensuring there are adequate chairs available, but you can take things up a notch or two with some clever touches.
+Catering for your guests’ starts with ensuring there are adequate chairs available, but you can take things up a notch or two with some small but worthwhile touches.

-If you’ve opted for a beach ceremony in the height of summer, why not provide bottles of chilled water and sunscreen, or hand out colourful parasols so guests can have some shade?
+If you’ve opted for a beach ceremony in the height of summer, why not take an esky and provide bottles of chilled water, perhaps some mini sunscreens, or hand out colourful parasols so guests can have some shade?

-Get the jump on pesky wedding crashers – mosquitos and flys – by arming your guests with insect repellent on arrival.
+Get ahead of the creepy crawly wedding crashers – mosquitos, flies, midgies – by arming your guests with insect repellent on arrival.

-And for weddings held during the cooler months, have beautiful cashmere ponchos or throws for guests to wrap themselves in should the temperature take an unexpected dive.
+And for weddings held during the cooler months, have beautiful cashmere ponchos or blankets for guests to wrap themselves in if the temperature takes an unexpected turn.